More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

-The Flickr30k Entities dataset \cite{plummer2015flickr30k} provides annotations that links noun phrases to image regions.
-A noun phrase may contain multiple words, and different words could correspond to the same image region.
-In order to obtain the overall attention metrics on Flickr30K, we first calculate the attention metrics at word-level, and use the maximal values within each phrase as the phrase-level metrics.
+The annotations ~\cite{plummer2015flickr30k} that are used to calculate attention metrics provide the correspondence between noun phrases and image regions.
+A noun phrase might contain multiple words, and different words could correspond to the same image region.
+In order to obtain the overall attention metrics of a learned attention model, we first calculate the attention metrics at word-level, and use the maximal values within each phrase as the phrase-level metrics.
 The overall attention metrics are then obtained by averaging the phrase-level metrics.